Security

 Communication protocols

-• All communication and training-orchestration messages are end-to-end encrypted.
+All data entering or leaving Pods uses TLS/HTTPS, and all messages are end-to-end encrypted.
 This removes any requirement to trust Bitfount with respect to the raw Pod data or analysis outcomes.

 Your data (accessed via Bitfount Pods)